Set Up and Connect a node with Docker

 - 9650:9650 # port for API calls - will enable remote RPC calls to your node (mandatory for Supernet/ Blockchain deployers)

-If you want to connect the node to the Socotra testnet, you need to update the config.json
+If you want to connect the node to the Socotra testnet, you need to update the `config.json` file with the `network-id` flag :&#x20;

 {